 Gap Funding For Real Estate Investors – Pros & Cons

-Gap Funding In Real Estate – Advantages And Disadvantages
+Gap Financing in Real Estate – Advantages and Disadvantages

-A gap loan closes the cash gap between what a real estate investor needs to complete their project, and what finances they actually have available.
+A gap loan closes the cash gap between what a real estate investor needs to complete their project and what finances they have available.
 Gap funding lenders can make up for the limitations of most hard money lenders.
-More importantly, a gap funding has the potential to cover the difference between the original hard money loan and the remaining cost requirements.
-For an investor, this means the funding can possibly cover the rest of the acquisition costs, along with the expenses incurred during marketing, advertising and selling of the property.
+More importantly, gap funding can cover the difference between the original hard money loan and the remaining cost requirements.
+For an investor, this means the funding can possibly cover the rest of the acquisition costs, along with the expenses incurred during marketing, advertising, and selling of the property.

 Gap Funding Pros

-This type of real estate investing funding is best suited for investors who flip a high-volume of properties.
+This type of real estate investment funding is best suited for investors who flip a high volume of properties.
 Some advantages of securing a gap funding are:

 • Since this real estate funding covers the gap between hard money loans and the actual acquisition costs, it makes it possible for investors to acquire the properties they otherwise wouldn’t have thought possible.